 Differences in labor market outcomes for women and men are highly persistent.
-Apart from discrimination, one frequently mentioned explanation could be differences in the attitude towards competition for both genders.
-Abundant empirical evidence indicates that multiple influences shape attitudes towards competition during different periods of the life cycle.
+Apart from discrimination, one frequently mentioned explanation could be differences in the attitude toward competition for both genders.
+Abundant empirical evidence indicates that multiple influences shape attitudes toward competition during different periods of the life cycle.
 Gender differences in competitiveness will not only influence outcomes during working age, but also during early childhood education.
 In order to reduce the gender gap in educational and labor market outcomes, it is crucial to understand when and why gender gaps in competitiveness arise and to study their consequences.

 In some instances (e.g. valuation of job characteristics), women might consciously choose to be less competitive, which does not reward direct intervention, per se.